 Here are the steps to reproduce the problem and we will repeat the steps a number of times during throughout the debugging process to capture relevant data that will help us identify the root cause.

-Open FotoVision.exe from the <FotoVisionDir> \Desktop\Bin directory.
+Open FotoVision.exe from the <FotoVisionDir> \C#\Desktop\Bin directory.

 In the left-hand pane, click the Flowers album.